PiR1/Availability-Calendar/Readme.md

 Default password: `admin`

 To change the availability of a day, go to the admin panel, log in with your credentials and just click on a date to change its state.
+On the right side of the panel you can change the links of the calendars you want to synchronize with.

+The link to your calendar is: /php/ical/Calendar.ics

 ## Get Started